Sleeper hit: COVID-19 pandemic

+In video games

-In video gamesPocket Monster Red and Green were released in 1996 in Japan, and later released as Pokémon Red and Blue in 1998.
+Pocket Monster Red and Green were released in 1996 in Japan, and later released as Pokémon Red and Blue in 1998.
 They followed several years of development and became sleeper hits.
 Believing it to be a one-time product, Nintendo initially shipped 200,000 copies, a relatively low amount.
 Most media ignored the games, but largely by word-of-mouth stemming from the hidden character Mew's introduction, their popularity gradually spread throughout Japan, selling a million units by the end of 1996.
 They eventually became the best-selling video games ever in Japan, with 7.8 million copies sold, and 45 million sold worldwide.
-After becoming a national sensation in Japan, the franchise was introduced to the United States in September 1998, going on to start a worldwide craze dubbed "Pokémania".Portal was released in 2007 with little fanfare as part of the game compilation The Orange Box, but eventually became a "phenomenon".SteamWorld Dig (2013) was released on the 3DS by little-known developer Image & Form.
+After becoming a national sensation in Japan, the franchise was introduced to the United States in September 1998, going on to start a worldwide craze dubbed "Pokémania".

+Portal was released in 2007 with little fanfare as part of the game compilation The Orange Box, but eventually became a "phenomenon".

+SteamWorld Dig (2013) was released on the 3DS by little-known developer Image & Form.
 It became one of the first indie games mentioned in a Nintendo Direct, and ultimately sold over a million copies on all platforms.
-If the game had not succeeded, the studio would have been forced to close.Among Us was released in June 2018 and received little mainstream attention at first, with the game only averaging at around 30 to 50 concurrent players.
+If the game had not succeeded, the studio would have been forced to close.

+Among Us was released in June 2018 and received little mainstream attention at first, with the game only averaging at around 30 to 50 concurrent players.
 It received a sudden and significant jump in popularity in mid-2020 after being popularized by streamers on Twitch and YouTube.
-In November 2020, SuperData Research reported that the game had over half a billion users, proclaiming it to be "by far the most popular game ever in terms of monthly players."Planescape: Torment sold 73,000 copies by March 2000, regarded substandard, but was ultimately profitable, with estimated lifetime retail sales as 400,000 units as of 2017.
+In November 2020, SuperData Research reported that the game had over half a billion users, proclaiming it to be "by far the most popular game ever in terms of monthly players."

+Helldivers 2, the sequel to Helldivers by developer Arrowhead Game Studios, began to have server issues because it was not designed to have a player base exceeding 250,000; at the time, the player base reached over 450,000.
+Because of its unforeseen success, Helldivers 2 became one of the biggest sleeper hits of all time.